 Theme: The Way of the Cross, The Crucifixion, The Resurrection

 This morning, you will have breakfast, and then you will have a free day to spend at your own leisure.
-In the evening, you will gather in the Hotel Lobby, and your group will leave by motor coach and transfer to the Tel Aviv airport for return flight(s) home.
+Dinner and overnight.

 This morning, you will have an early breakfast and be transferred to the airport for your return flights home.